dcmvdbekerom/pypdfplot/docs/source/quickstart.rst

 We will write a script that opens data from an external excel file and reads the title and axis label from an extrnal text file.

 Create an excel file called ``data.xlsx``.
-For this example, we will fill the file with the first 10 numbers of the Fibonacci sequence:
+For this example, fill the file with the first 10 numbers of the Fibonacci sequence:

 .. image:: _static/excel_data.png

-Then we create a text file with our title and axis labels called ``title.txt``:
+Then create a text file with our title and axis labels called ``title.txt``:

 .. image:: _static/notepad_title.png

-Finally, we create a new python file called ``packing.py``.
+Finally, create a new python file called ``packing.py``.

 As before, let's first have a look at how this script would look using ``Matplotlib``.
 We will use ``Pandas`` to import the Excel file into Python.